myaasiinh/Catpin/README.md

 tech using this project design patern mvvm(model view view model)

-using kotlin coroutines, livedata, material design, room database, and ViewModel, unit testing, and instrument testing
+using kotlin coroutines, livedata, material design, room database, and ViewModel

 in this project can be writes, update, search, and delete notes